Pimpmydata/Pimpmydata/README.md

 ▶ Project Manager Assitant @ Patis Service - from 10/2017 to 09/2018

-I set up a new software and train people the warhouse team in Patis Service, a retailer in bakery in the French Alps.
+I set up a new software and train people of the warehouse team in Patis Service, a retailer in bakery in the French Alps.

 The software is a Warehouse Manage System (WMS), edited by Acteos.

-Throughout the year passed in the company, I had to cartography the warhouse, implement the software and it's component.
+Throughout the year passed in the company, I had to cartography the warehouse, implement the software and it's component.
 Then I train the team.

 I trained the purchase manager to the order picker.
 So I had to adapt my training to the expectation and knowledge of my collegues.